RunningOverGlowies/ComfyUi-ConditioningNoiseInjectionPlus/README.md

 <img width="286" height="323" alt="node2" src="https://github.com/user-attachments/assets/7d5a4d40-3808-42d5-ad9d-9289f24e4688" />

-Best for users who want total control.
 This node procedurally generates a custom decay curve based on your inputs.
-Enable the `show_graph` toggle to render a real-time plot of your noise schedule directly on the node.
-The graph updates instantly as you adjust sliders, showing exactly how the noise strength interacts with your generation steps (vertical grid lines represent steps).
+Enable the `show_graph` toggle to render a real-time plot of your noise.
+The graph updates as you adjust sliders, showing how the noise strength interacts with your generation steps (vertical grid lines represent steps).
+The graph includes a green box indicating a 'Safe Zone' (Strength < 16.45, Duration < 37%).
+In my limited experimentation keeping your curve within this box generally ensures coherent results (this is entirely subject, your mileage may vary).

 ### The "Chaos Factor"
-Instead of setting manual thresholds, you use the **Chaos Factor** slider.
-This controls two variables simultaneously to maintain mathematical coherence:
+The **Chaos Factor** slider controls two variables simultaneously to maintain mathematical coherence:
 1.  **Peak Strength:** How "loud" the initial noise blast is.
 2.  **Duration:** How deep into the generation timeline the noise persists.